 I was a guest on The Morning Glory Project podcast.
 Give it a listen:

 Listen to the eulogy I wrote for my sweet Dad, read by Kelly Corrigan, on her podcast “Thanks for Being Here:”

-Read about all of the wonderful events during April, National Poetry month:
+Read about all of the wonderful events that happened April 2022, for National Poetry month:

 Read my poem about The Donation Day Parade in Grass Valley:

 My reading of “What the Bridge Knows” at the reopening of the Bridgeport Bridge on November 4th:

 A recent story, published by 100 Word Story, on their website:

 Read about my opening day poem for the 2021 Nevada County Fair: https://www.theunion.com/news/lorraines-lowdown-never-too-old-for-gold/

 Read about when the Madelyn Helling Library invited me to have a community poetry pop up in June: https://www.facebook.com/NevadaCountyArts/posts/reposted-nevada_county_library-poet-laureate-of-nevada-county-kirsten-casey-visi/4527815457239326/